Size: 2000mm x 500mm x 400mm H.

 For smaller orders, you are able to select "Royal Mail" to have your delivery made by royal mail carriers.

 As soon as your item is ready for dispatch the delivery channel chosen will be contacted and will begin the delivery process.

 The customer is obliged to check the number of packages and their condition before accepting delivery and to state the appropriate formal reservations to the carrier and forwarding agent.
 Therefore, once the Customer has taken delivery of the goods from the carrier/forwarding agent, the Vendor shall not accept any claim concerning the number or condition of the packs.

-Any complaints due to defects of on any other grounds must be received within 8 days after receipt of the goods, and must be made by registered letter with return receipt.
+Any complaints due to defects on any other grounds must be received within 8 days after receipt of the goods and must be made by registered letter with return receipt.
 Such complaints shall only be formally valid if they are made directly to the vendor.
-In no case shall complaints on the part of the Customer constitute grounds for refusal to pay or delayed payments: No claims of breach of contract, requests for termination of contract or counter-claims shall be permitted once the aforesaid period has passed.
+In no case shall complaints on the part of the Customer constitute grounds for a refusal to pay or delayed payments: No claims of breach of contract, requests for termination of the contract, or counter-claims shall be permitted once the aforesaid period has passed.

 No Claim shall be considered unless payment of the full price of all invoices, including those not yet due, has been made.
 No returns of Goods shall be accepted unless agreed and authorised by the vendor in writing.

 We accept Visa, MasterCard, American Express, Delta, and Maestro credit and debit cards.
 Payment are handled by secure Sagepay servers.
 If you prefer we also accept payment by cheque and direct Bank transfers.

 At Glassdomain we take security very seriously.
 This is why we have invested in the latest transaction technology by Sage Pay to ensure your details are always kept safe.